These pretty fabric yo yo flowers are super easy to make and a great project for beginners. Also a perfect way to update your wardrobe on a budget!

 - Make a template on the cardstock for the desired size.
 When making your yo-yo pattern, keep in mind that it needs to be twice as wide as your intended yo-yo, plus about 1/2″ for seam allowances.

 - Using the fabric marker, trace the template onto the wrong side of a scrap of fabric.

 - Cut your circle out using scissors or shears.

 - Thread the sewing needle with a double strand of thread or use one strand of a thicker thread and knot the end.
 Stitch along the outer edge about 1/8″ from the edge.
 The longer the stitch length used, the smaller the center opening will be in your finished yo-yo.
 Alternatively you can fold under the outer edge by 1/4″ and stitch around the outer edge until you’ve gone around the entire perimeter of the fabric circle.

 - Pull the thread gently to gather the piece at the center.

 - Press the fabric gently with your hand to flatten and adjust the gathers as necessary to create a uniform circle.

-- Add some flair to the yo yo with a cute center.
+- Add some flair to your yo yo with a cute center.
 I used a button so I needed to stitch that in place but you can use flowers or bubbles and you’ll need a hot glue gun and hot glue sticks to fix those to the flower.